Matars/gitfetch/README.md

 - Cross-platform support (macOS and Linux)
 - First-run initialization with interactive provider selection
 - Customize contribution characters, hide/show sections, control display elements
-- Simulate contribution-graph pixel art from text using `--text "Your Text"` or predefined shapes using `--shape KITTY` (visual simulation only — does not create commits).
+- Simulate contribution-graph pixel art from text using `--text "Your Text"` or predefined shapes using `--shape kitty` (visual simulation only — does not create commits).
 This feature was inspired by and borrows the visual approach from gelstudios/gitfiti.
 - Flags for advanced configuration (e.g., `--no-date`, `--graph-only`, `--custom-box`, `--width`, `--height`) see full list below with `gitfetch --help`

 ## Supported Platforms